cjbreaux/gazat/README.md

 * Populate blog-tiles with city specific data
 * Remote hosting of city data on Firebase
 * Deployment to Firebase

+### Known Bugs
+* Page does not properly update unless two different cities are selected on the default page

 ### Technologies and Resources